Pampyz/TRADING-GAME/README.md

 # TRADING-GAME
 The TRADING-GAME investigates different questions posed in the context of a special multiplayer game.
 The game can be described as the "game of economics', where actors try to improve their own standing in an economic environment.
 The game is modelled on an austrian interpretation of value & economics, where every actor is assumed to possess their own specific valuation of assets.
 This valuation is considered subjective and not comparable between actors.

 We also attempt to use this framework to model economic time-series using certain emergent features of the inter-agent communication which is enabled in the game.
 Another way of formulating this is that we are using this framework as an inductive bias on the underlying structure of the time-series.
-Specifically, we attempt to model exchange rates of different kinds as the result of a multi-player process where each player acts on a market in a way that attempts to maximize their own utilities.
+Specifically, we attempt to model exchange rates & market-related metrics of different kinds as the result of a multi-player process where each player acts on a market in a way that attempts to maximize their own utilities.
 This model is then trained end-to-end.

 Multi-player games of different kinds are generally characterized by imperfect information (meaning that no single player has access to all knowledge) and hence leads to the importance of various forms of communication.
 Furthermore, in this case all players have a different utility - making communication in various ways important not just to probe the state, but also the utilities of other agents in order to make good decisions.